pantelis/aiml-common/lectures/cnn/cnn-arch/_index.md

 ## Known CNN Architectures

 A summary of well known CNN networks are [here](https://towardsdatascience.com/neural-network-architectures-156e5bad51ba) article with [this](https://medium.com/@culurciello/analysis-of-deep-neural-networks-dcf398e71aae) update as a reference.
-This summary will be important to you as a starting point to develop your own understanding of very well known CNNs and after you read the corresponding papers in arxiv you will be able to recall key design patterns and why those patterns came to be.
+This summary will be important to you as a starting point to develop your own understanding of very well known CNNs.
+After you read the corresponding papers in arxiv you will be able to recall key design patterns and why those patterns came to be.